kysgattu/Online-Voting-System/README.md

 ![alt tag](https://github.com/kysgattu/Online-Voting-System/blob/master/OVS%20Screenshots/live%20voting.PNG)

 ### Show Result <a name='show-result'></a>
-When an Election has ended Result option becomes active.
-It shows the all candiadates sorted by number of votes.
+When the Election has ended Result option becomes active.
+It shows all the candiadates sorted by number of votes.
 It also shows various statistics regarding the election and the final winner of the election.

 ![alt tag](https://github.com/kysgattu/Online-Voting-System/blob/master/OVS%20Screenshots/final%20result.png)